timche/docker-csgo/README.md

 ### Automated (recommended)

-[csgo-updater](https://hub.docker.com/r/timche/csgo-updater), a companion Docker image, is automatically watching all containers running this image and will restart them when a server update is available.
+[csgo-updater](https://hub.docker.com/r/timche/csgo-updater), a companion Docker image, is automatically watching all containers running this image and will restart them when a server update is available and the server is empty.
 We recommend this to update your servers without hassle.

 #### Example